Ouranosinc/Magpie/docs/configuration.rst

 - | |webhook_param_name|_

   The name of the :term:`Webhook` for reference.

-Must be unique.
+  It is not required for this name to be unique, but it is recommended for reporting and reference purposes.
+  If duplicates are found, a warning will be emitted, but all entries will still be registered.

 .. _webhook_param_action:
 .. |webhook_param_action| replace:: ``action``